aleph2c/miros-xml/docs/source/how_it_works.rst

 Class and HSM Relationships
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example of a statechart diagram written using the Harel way of drawing statecharts:
+Here is an example of a statechart diagram written using David Harel's parallel region's drawing technique:

 .. image:: _static/xml_chart_4.svg
     :target: _static/xml_chart_4.pdf
     :class: scale-to-fit

-The state machines separated from one another with dashed lines are said to be running in parallel regions.
+The state machines separated from one another with dashed lines are said to be running in "parallel regions".
 This means any event seen by the whole machine will be seen by each region and both regions are expected to run concurrently as if they were running on their own computer.
 A statechart which supports the parallel region pattern can have one or more active state at a time.
 The event